kubawaks/slots-game/README.txt

 Good luck, and happy coding!

 Hi would like to apologize for not finished task, but I had limited time.
-I skipped part  unit tests as I had no time to finish refactoring.
-As I set death line for today, I send what I was able to do.
+I skipped part of unit tests as I had no time to finish refactoring.
+As I set deadline for today, I send what I was able to do.